Table of Contents

 - Never install software or files from a website that you don’t trust

-Trojans are frequently used by hackers as they act as imposters giving a legitimate appearance.
+hackers use Trojans as they act as imposters giving a legitimate appearance.
 It gets its name from the Greek fable where they opened their gates to their enemies thinking a wooden horse to be a gift in the Trojan war.
 So to protect yourself always be mindful of what is around you and yeah do not forget to install SYSVOOT to protect yourself.